octobercms/docs/services-queues.md

 Note that the queue only "sleeps" if no jobs are on the queue.
 If more jobs are available, the queue will continue to work them without sleeping.

-<a name="daemon-queue-worker"></a>
-## Daemon queue worker

-The `queue:work` also includes a `--daemon` option for forcing the queue worker to continue processing jobs without ever re-booting the framework.
-This results in a significant reduction of CPU usage when compared to the `queue:work` command, but at the added complexity of needing to drain the queues of currently executing jobs during your deployments.

-To start a queue worker in daemon mode, use the `--daemon` flag:

 <a name="supervisor-configuration"></a>
 ## Supervisor configuration